 2’s Assistant Teacher

-This is Raizy’s first year teaching at Preschool of the Arts.
+This is Raizy’s third year teaching at Preschool of the Arts.
 In 2012-2013, Raizy helped further the Jewish education and instill a great pride in the students at Chabad Hebrew School in Northern Monmouth County.
 Raizy attended Beth Rivkah’s Division of Higher Learning in Brooklyn from 2013 to 2015.
 Her love and enthusiasm for young children was fostered throughout her many years of working as a counselor at Camp Gan Israel in Piscataway, NJ.
 With her sensitive and gentle personality Raizy is able to reach and meet the needs of every child.
 She uses her insight and creativity to encourage each student to learn and grow in all areas.

 Creative Arts and Music Teacher